Debugging Stream Applications

 .

-To enable debug logging of this package, add the following JVM argument when starting your application, for example:
+To enable debug logging of this package, add the following JVM argument when starting your application:

 -Dlogging.level.org.springframework.integration=DEBUG